PostHog/posthog.com/contents/product-engineers/growth-loops.md

 - Users discover your product through content other users create and share (e.g. StackOverflow, Reddit, Substack).
 This is also known as user-generated content.

-- Your product generates a large amount of data, which you use to create content (e.g. Tripadvisor, Zillow, Expedia).
+- Your product generates a large amount of data, which you use to create content (e.g. Tripadvisor, Zillow, Expedia) that attracts users who generate more data.
 These companies rely heavily on programmatic SEO, which is the process of turning data into content that shows up in search engines.

-> **How to measure organic content**: Figure out what drive someone to create and share content and what content gets attention.
+> **How to measure:** Figure out what drive someone to create and share content and what content gets attention.
 To do this, measure traffic, conversion, and usage events.
 Read more in [how (and why) our marketing team uses PostHog](/blog/posthog-marketing).

 ### 4. The sales-led growth loop

 The sales process creates a growth loop where acquired customers grow the company's revenue, which enables the company to improve the product and hire more salespeople.

-Products relying on sales generally pitch for large contracts that need high levels of support, engagement, and customization.
-Offers are often tailored to the specific customer and require a large amount of time and effort.
+Products reliant on sales-led growth loops generally have large contracts with high levels of support and customization.
+Solutions are often tailored to the specific customer and require a large amount of time and effort.
 For example, sales is a growth loop for enterprise SaaS companies (e.g. Salesforce, SAP, Oracle) and big consultancies (e.g. McKinsey, Deloitte).

-> **How to measure sales**: Sales has many of its own special metrics unrelated to product and marketing.
+> **How to measure:** Sales has many of its own special metrics unrelated to product and marketing.
 This doesn’t mean measurement isn’t helpful.
 Trial usage, lead conversion, usage after conversion, and [account-level analytics](/docs/product-analytics/group-analytics) can help sales teams do a better job.

 ### 5. The product-led growth loop

 In a product-led company, improving the product is the main driver of growth.
-There are many ways to do this, but we think [talking to users](/product-engineers/10x-engineers-do-user-interviews) is the best one.
+There are many ways to do this, but we think [talking to users](/product-engineers/10x-engineers-do-user-interviews) and building something they want is the best one.
 The loop goes:

 1. You build something and ask for feedback
 2. You use that feedback to improve what you've built and guide what you build next.